 The Cantonfair is enormous in size.
 Grab a map at the entrance or the information counter of the exhibition and take a moment to study the areas of interest.
 You can also look online prior to going to the exhibitions at which hall or category is where to save some time.

 Once it is clear where your suppliers are situated, start there.
-Go through each hall in an organized way and prioritize the halls by importance.
+Go through each hall in an organised way and prioritise the halls by importance.

 Once you completed all the halls you wanted to see you could go to the halls that were initially of the least interest to your business.
 You may find some ideas on other products in less interesting halls too.

-Many hotels will provide a free shuttle bus to exhibitions.
+If you are looking for hotels to stay during the period, I always book my hotels on AGODA.
+Many hotels will provide a free shuttle bus to the exhibitions.
 Check with the hotel staff to see if this service is provided.

 • Name/Business cards (an absolute MUST)